Animals

 What does it mean if I dream about a large snake repeatedly?

-Recurring dreams of a large snake may suggest that there are unresolved issues or emotions that require attention, urging the dreamer to explore their significance.
+Recurring dreams of a large snake might suggest unresolved issues or emotions that your subconscious is urging you to address.

 A symbol is only the beginning